-Walving Of Scholastic Deficiency
+Waiving Of Scholastic Deficiency

 Any student in an academic transfer program may transfer to Applied Science degree or Certificate program.
 In such a case, the student may choose to have any grades below "C" disregarded.
 However, the procedure for disregarding low grades may only be exercised while the student is in that career program.
-If the student changes to an academic transfer program, the original conditions of the academic transfer program must be followed, including the calculation of a cumulative grade point average of all college credits earned.
+If the student changes to an academic transfer program must be followed, including the calculation of a cumulative grade point average of all college credits earned.
 The procedure for waiving scholastic deficiency applies both to students of this college and to students transferring from other institutions.
 The student who wishes to use the procedure for waiving scholastic deficiency should so state in writing to the Registrar prior to registration and should inform a counselor of such intentions during the pre-registration advisement session.